Note that there is a lesson to learn in all of this. Read until the end.

 Daniel changed the Babylonian names slightly and just enough to take away the allegiance to the Babylonian gods as follows:

-- Daniel to Belshazzar to Belteshazzar (it is said that adding the TE may mean “Bel NOT to protect the King” changing the meaning altogether)
+- Daniel to Belshazzar to Belteshazzar (it is said that adding the TE may mean “Bel to protect the King” therefore by removing it, there’s a change in the meaning altogether).

 - Hananiah to Shadaku to Shadrach.

 The following is a break down of the names and their meanings:

 - Belteshazzar meaning “Bel protects his life or protect the king”

 ELOHIM a.k.a YAH is my Judge

 - Shadrach meaning “Command of Aku,” Aku being the name of the Babylonian god of the moon

 YAH/ELOHIM is Grace,